webqit/quantum-js/README.md

 <details><summary>Example 2: <i>Pure Computations</i><br>
 └───────── </summary>

 Even outside of UI code, we often still need to write reactive logic!
-Now, what if we could simply write "Quantum" logic?
+This time, though, we're able to simply write "Quantum" logic!

 In this example, we demonstrate a simple way to implement something like the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API - where you have many interdependent properties!